yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

   <p>Train <a href="https://github.com/dougsm/ggcnn">GGCNN</a>  for the perception of the objects' pose and the grasp quality.
 The inputs of GGCNN are pointclouds while the outputs are the grasp quality, width and orientation.</p>
 </li>
 <li>
   <p> Jointly consider the manipulability, energy, manipulator orientation and path tracking in the QP solvers.
-The dynamic-weighted QP is implemented based on the tracking error to achieve graceful picking-and-placing.</p>
+The <b>dynamic-weighted QP</b> is implemented based on the tracking error to achieve graceful picking-and-placing.</p>
 </li>
 </ul>